ohaynold/artaf/README.md

 ./runme.sh
 ```

-On the first run, or whenever the directory `data\raw` does not exist, the script will obtain an [entire data set
+On the first run, or whenever the directory `data/raw` does not exist, the script will obtain an [entire data set
 from Zenodo](https://zenodo.org/records/14954564).
 This a download of about 1.5 GB.
 Otherwise, for incremental updates
 to the data set, it will obtain individual TAFs from [Iowa Environmental Mesonet](https://mesonet.agron.iastate.edu/).

 If you want to run on a very small dataset just to see that it functions, pass the command line arguments
 ``--config tiny_data``.
-If you want to avoid the 1.5 GB download, create an empty directory `data\raw` first.
+If you want to avoid the 1.5 GB download, create an empty directory `data/raw` first.

 ## Options